artxfm/box/rpi-config.md

     $ mpc volume -10

-To set the box up to start streaming at boot, edit /etc/init.d/mpc and add a line to the "start" function that kicks off the mpc.
-The line to add is:
+To set the box to start up streaming at boot, add the `artxfm` file to `/etc/network/if-up.d/`.
+This just runs `mpc play` when the network interface comes up.

-    /usr/bin/mpc play